Logo Logo

 Öğrenme Çıktısı (Kazanımlar)

-Pupils can convey their knowledge, experience, thoughts, and feelings about the whole listening/watching-comprehension process in relation to the current content on “family life with family members and family members’ physical appearances and physical features” in a very simple way.
+Pupils can convey their knowledge, experience, thoughts, and feelings about the whole listening/watching-comprehension process in relation to the current content on “homes, houses and neighbourhoods with parts, rooms and furniture in the house; pets in the house” in a very simple way.

 Süre Bileşenleri